Dampfinchen/Chunk-Dropper-for-SillyTavern/README.md

 This way, the model would not lose previous memories.
 But yeah, that doesn't work.
 It requires a deeper understanding how Silly Tavern works.

 Installation:

 Very simple!
-Put the rnn compactor folder in SillyTavern\public\scripts\extensions\third-party
+Either download the folder and put it in SillyTavern\public\scripts\extensions\third-party or git clone the repo there.

 After that, make sure to enable the extension in the extension configuration menu.
 It should work out of the box.